NixOS/rfcs/rfcs/0109-nixpkgs-generated-code-policy.md

 The lowest hanging fruit is to systematize our generated code.
 We should ensure anyone can update the generated code, which means it should be built in derivations not some ad-hoc way.
-In short, we should apply the same level of rigour that we do for packages themselves to generate code.
+In short, we should apply the same level of rigour that we do for packages themselves to generated code.

 # Detailed design
 [design]: #detailed-design